Salman Al-Awadhi

-Salman Al-Awadhi (born 21 May 2001) is a Kuwaiti professional soccer player who plays as a Forward for Al-Arabi and Kuwait national football team.
+Salman Al-Awadhi (born 21 May 2001) is a Kuwaiti professional soccer player who plays as a Forward for Al-Kuwait and Kuwait national football team.

 Club career

 Al-Arabi

-Salman made his debut in the 2019-20 Kuwaiti Premier League infamous winning season, scoring 2 goals against Kuwait SC in his debut. playing for 3 divisions with the club in his first 3 seasons featuring as a substitute mainly. and scoring an equalizer and winning penalty against Kuwait SC in the Crown Prince Cup final. alongside featuring in AFC Champions League Two and AFC Challenge League seasons, Salman is a key player for the club as a fast-paced dominant forward.
+Salman made his debut in the 2019-20 Kuwaiti Premier League season, scoring two goals against Kuwait SC.
+During his first three seasons, he played for three divisions with the club, featuring as a substitute mainly.
+He scored an equalizer and the winning penalty against Kuwait SC in the Crown Prince Cup final.
+He also featured in AFC Champions League Two and AFC Challenge League seasons.
+Salman is regarded as a fast-paced dominant forward, and a regular contributor to the club.

 National career

-Hamad earned his first call-up in June 2022 in a friendly against Singapore.
-He scored his first goal against Yemen on 14 September 2024. featured in 26th Arabian Gulf Cup and 2023 SAFF Championship squads and played in 2026 World Cup qualifiers.
+Salman earned his first call-up in June 2022 in a friendly against Singapore.
+He scored his first goal against Yemen on 14 September 2024.
+He featured in the 26th Arabian Gulf Cup and 2023 SAFF Championship squads and played in the 2026 World Cup qualifiers.